Start with the source, not the export

 Accessible documents start in the authoring tool, not after export.
 If your Word or InDesign source is structured well, your PDF will be dramatically easier to make accessible and much cheaper to maintain over time.

 This guide walks through the core elements of document accessibility: the standards you need to meet, the practical techniques that make documents usable for people with disability, and the testing steps that prove it works.
 It applies to PDFs, Microsoft Word, PowerPoint, InDesign, Google Docs, and most long-form document formats.
-If you want a faster diagnostic path, jump into the Common Document Accessibility Issues tool alongside this guide.
+If you want a faster diagnostic path, jump into the Common Document Accessibility Issues tool alongside this guide, or open the full WCAG 2.2 Quick Reference when you need to look up a specific criterion in plain English.

 1. Why document accessibility matters